-Mona Foundation Canada does not accept unsolicited proposals.
+Mona Foundation Canad.a does not accept unsolicited proposals.
 Grant seekers in Canada only are asked to send a Letter of Inquiry to Geraldine@monafoundation.org before September 1st of each year.
 The Board will respond to each inquiry as soon as our time and resources will allow.
-Requests for international funding should be directed to Mona Foundation main office at email@example.com.
+Requests for international funding should be directed to Mona Foundation main office at firstname.lastname@example.org.

 Mona Foundation assists community-led educational initiatives to provide quality education, especially for girls, and over time to build capacity to address community development at greater and greater levels of complexity.
 A key to positive community transformation lies in universal education and gender equality.
-Lives are transformed when students not only strive for excellence in academics, arts and sciences, but also learn and commit to give back and serve their communities so everyone can grow and prosper.
+Lives are transformed when students not only strive for excellence in academics, arts, and sciences but also learn and commit to give back and serve their communities so everyone can grow and prosper.
 This is the singular mission of Mona, which is made possible through its supporters.

 Mona Giving Circles offer an opportunity for members to take a more hands-on approach to philanthropy, to learn from each other, and in so doing, multiply the impact of their collective support for a particular project to which they have committed.
 In consultation with Mona Foundation, Anis Zunuzi School in Haiti was chosen as our first project to support.

 Interested in initiating your own service project and joining the circle?
-Contact us.
-We can support you with information and promotional materials.
-Geraldine Guilfoyle, Geraldine@monafoundation.org or Caroline Khazei, Caroline@monafoundation.org.

 The underlying basis for all activities of IEMEA stem from the belief that the keys to improved health and social conditions lie in universal access to education for children and health care workers.
 Education of local health care providers is a method of capacity building that has long term benefit to under-resourced communities.
 As one strategy to raise human resources and in service to the community, IEMEA offers training seminars and courses to educators, as well as to those interested in becoming involved in the development of their own communities.
 These courses generate funds, which are used to support education in under-resourced countries.